akshatrksingh/automatic-hand-tracking/README.md

 ## Quick Highlights

-The solution is implemented in `final_solution.ipynb`, providing a Jupyter notebook that demonstrates the entire hand tracking workflow.
+The solution is implemented in `solution.ipynb`, providing a Jupyter notebook that demonstrates the entire hand tracking workflow.

 ### Mac Users Note